yunti/tailwind-react/README.md

-Create via Create React App and tailwind css
+## Starter template for Tailwind and React

-Ready for production using purgecss (integrated with tailwind css >1.4)
+Combining the best of tailwindcss and create react app Ready for production using purgecss (integrated with tailwind css >1.4)